 In a tweet, multimedia journalist Ratziel San Juan offered a centralized master sheet of community pantries.
 The publicly accessible database covers the entire country, in case there are interested donors who wish to offer aid in farther areas.
 You can also check out the #CommunityPantryPH hashtag on Twitter for more updates.

-Don’t limit yourself to the list of pantries up there.
-There are also smaller initiatives that need more donations, more volunteers and more visibility.
-As mentioned, signal boosting through your socials is a big help in itself.
-But don’t be afraid to be like Patricia and countless other organizers: act now by giving what you can or starting a community pantry in your own area.
+In other words, Don’t limit yourself to the list of pantries up there.
+There are also smaller initiatives that need more donations, more volunteers, and more visibility.
+As mentioned, signal boosting through your socials is also a big help.
+On the other hand, don’t be afraid to be like Patricia and countless other organizers: act now by giving what you can or starting a community pantry in your own area.